History Course Description(s)

 HIST4030 Roman Empire and Christian Community (3)

-This course explores the parallel development of two parallel "worlds", the imperial system inaugurated by Caesar Augustus and the community launched by Jesus Christ.
+Explores the parallel development of two parallel "worlds," the imperial system inaugurated by Caesar Augustus and the community launched by Jesus Christ.
 Roots of each "world," in the Roman Republic and the Jewish heritage, are presented first.
 The political framework of the Empire then serves as framework as the social history of the Roman people is explored along with economic and religious factors.
 Offered: Alternate years